 Remedies are ways to repair the harm done to you when the employer has violated employment laws and has discriminated against you because you have a disability.
-A variety of remedies are available according to state and federal laws which prohibit employment discrimination.
-The employer may agree to provide some of these remedies as the result of informal methods such as advocacy, negotiation and mediation.
-Or the employer may be ordered by the government agency or by the court to provide some of these remedies, as the result of your complaint or lawsuit.
+A variety of remedies are available according to state and federal laws that prohibit employment discrimination.
+The employer may agree to provide some of these remedies as the result of informal methods such as advocacy, negotiation, and mediation.
+Or the employer may be ordered by the government agency or by a court to provide some of these remedies, as the result of your complaint or lawsuit.

 In general, these remedies may include orders requiring the employer to:

 - provide you reasonable accommodation for your disability;

 - give you "back pay" since the act of discrimination;